Investing in the Future - Middlefork School

 -

-PROPOSED 2026 BOND REFERENDUM
+MARCH 2026 BOND REFERENDUM

 Bond measures are long-term financing tools, similar to a mortgage, that allow school districts to fund large-scale facility improvements such as renovations, system upgrades, and new construction.